SV-RAG: LoRA-Contextualizing Adaptation of MLLMs for Long Document Understanding: Experiments

 \subsection{Comparative Retrieval Accuracy Analysis}

-We evaluated the accuracy of the Col-retrieval module in SlideVQA, MMLongBench-Doc, SP-DocVQA, and LoCAL-Bench, comparing it with the baseline methods including CLIP \citep{radford2021learning}, BM25 \citep{robertson2009probabilistic}, and SBERT \citep{reimers-2019-sentence-bert}.
-For CLIP, we used its text and image encoders to compute the cosine similarity between the feature of the question and the page.
-BM25 and SBERT (text-based), first used Paddle-OCR~\footnote{PaddleOCR: \href{https://github.com/PaddlePaddle/PaddleOCR}{https://github.com/PaddlePaddle/PaddleOCR}} to extract page text.
-For SBERT, we computed feature vectors for each OCR-text box in a page and used the highest similarity score for page relevance.
-For BM25, the extracted text was concatenated into a single caption for relevance scoring.
-The results are shown in Table \ref{tab:retrieval}.
+We evaluated the accuracy of the Col-retrieval module in SlideVQA, MMLongBench-Doc, SP-DocVQA, and \dataname-Bench, comparing it with the baseline methods including CLIP (ViT-L/14) \citep{radford2021learning}, SigLip (so400m-patch14-384) \cite{zhai2023sigmoid}, BM25 \citep{robertson2009probabilistic}, SBERT \citep{reimers-2019-sentence-bert}, BGE-M3 \cite{bge-m3}, BGE-large \cite{bge_embedding}, and NV-Embed-v2 \cite{lee2024nv}.
+For encoder models, we used their text and image encoders to compute the cosine similarity between the feature of the question and the page.
+For text-based methods, the text content in the MMLongBench-Doc and \papername~Bench datasets is extracted using a document parser to ensure higher accuracy.
+For SlideVQA and SP-DocVQA, where only scanned images are available, the text is extracted using Paddle-OCR\footnote{PaddleOCR: \href{https://github.com/PaddlePaddle/PaddleOCR}{https://github.com/PaddlePaddle/PaddleOCR}}.

 The results indicate that Col-retrieval outperforms all baselines, achieving more than 98\% in top-5 retrieval accuracy on the SlideVQA dataset, where each slide consists of 20 pages.
 However, performance decreases on other datasets as the data become more complex and document lengths increase significantly.